dwreeves/dbt_linreg/README.md

 Specify these in a dict using the `method_options=` kwarg:

-- **safe** (default = `True`): If True, returns null coefficients instead of an error when X is perfectly multicollinear.
-If False, a negative value will be passed into a SQRT(), and most SQL engines will raise an error when this happens.
+- **safe** (`bool`; default: `True`): If True, returns null coefficients instead of an error when X is perfectly multicollinear.
+If False, a negative value may be passed into a SQRT() or a divide by zero may occur, and most SQL engines will raise an error when this happens.
-- **subquery_optimization** (default: `True`): If True, nested subqueries are used during some of the steps to optimize the query speed.
+- **subquery_optimization** (`bool`; default = `True`): If True, nested subqueries are used during some of the steps to optimize the query speed.
 If false, the query is flattened.
+- **intra_select_aliasing** (`bool`; default = `[depends on db]`): If True, within a single select statement, column aliases are used to refer to other columns created during that select.
+This can significantly reduce the text of a SQL query, but not all SQL engines support this.
+By default, for all databases officially supported by **dbt_linreg**, the best option is already selected.
+For unsupported databases, the default is `False` for broad compatibility, so if you are running **dbt_linreg** in an officially unsupported database engine which supports this feature, you may want to modify this option globally in your `vars` to be `true`.

 ## `fwl` method